goyeet/The-Great-Firewall-of-Santa-Cruz/README.md

 # The Great Firewall of Santa Cruz

-NOTE: This program is adapted from a Computer Systems and C Programming assignment.\n (Header files, parser.c, and speck.c provided by Professor.)
+NOTE: This program is adapted from a Computer Systems and C Programming assignment.\
+(Header files, parser.c, and speck.c provided by Professor.)

 This C program is a word filtering program that filters out